containers/buildah/docs/buildah-from.1.md

   If _docker-reference_ does not include a registry name, *localhost* will be consulted first, followed by any registries named in the registries configuration.

   **docker-archive:**_path_
-  An image is retrieved as a `docker load` formatted file.
+  An image is retrieved as a `podman load` formatted file.

   **docker-daemon:**_docker-reference_
   An image _docker-reference_ stored in the docker daemon's internal storage.  _docker-reference_ must include either a tag or a digest.
 Alternatively, when reading images, the format can also be docker-daemon:algo:digest (an image ID).